The Pain-Free Guide to Hookgrip Technique for Olympic Weightlifters

 Discomfort

-Hopefully, this clarified some things for you and maybe even gave you a lightbulb moment with your technique.
-If you ever need a free form check on your videos, you’re always welcome to join my free discord here and drop your video in the #form-checks channel.
+Hopefully, this clarified some things for you!
+If you have any questions or would like a free form check on your videos, you’re always welcome to join my free discord here and drop your video in the #form-checks channel.

 By the way, I’ve got a free beginner weightlifting guide and a 6-week program!
 If you’re new to the olympic lifts, then check it out here!